(Chapter 9: https://saragawde.com/chapter-9/)

 She rushed down the stairs, pouring herself a cup of water from a bottle that sat on the counter top.
 The forest loomed outside by the window.
 She satisfied her parched throat, before smacking her lips.

-Whoever had lived in that room would not matter enough, if Rebecca could only be proved to have died not because of them but because of someone else, or herself.
+Whoever had lived in that room would not matter enough, if Rebecca could only be proved to have died not because of them but because of someone else, or by suicide.
 How?

-Her mind whirred, the sound of it getting louder and louder as she climbed the steps back up to the library.
+Her mind whirred, the sound of it getting louder and louder as thoughts ran through the heads of those around her, as she climbed the steps back up to the library.

 “Jackson!
 You need to take a look at this!”
 She heard a gruff voice yell.
 Her feet quickened, and she entered the library.
-A crowd of police in dark blue uniforms had gathered by the open door of the library.
 Maybe she should’ve set the room on fire when she could have.

-Asher and Liam must already be inside, she figured.
-Olivia stood at the entrance, trying to look into the room, over shoulders of taller policemen and policewomen.
-She stood in her tiptoes, and got a view of around 6 people inside, not all of them wore the police uniform, but also other ones; vibrant yellow, or just a shirt and black trousers paired with a blue ID card.
+Olivia stood at the entrance of her room, trying to look into the room, over shoulders of taller policemen and policewomen.
+She stood on her tiptoes, and got a view of around 6 people inside, not all of them wore the police uniform, but also other ones; vibrant yellow, or just a shirt and black trousers paired with a blue ID card.
 She watched Asher, his eyes focused on the ceiling, just as the older police man standing next to him yelled for all the torches to be shut off and the room closed.

 The torches turned off first.
 And just as the room closed, Olivia caught a glimpse of the glowing ceiling.